phildav/llm.rs/README.md

 ### GPU

-Both implementation run the same kernels, so we expect minimal difference.
+The GPU kernels are the same in both implementations, so we expect minimal difference.

+This chart shows the kernel run times, but to be honest I found that the overall loop was slower in Rust, this needs to be investigated.

 ![](doc/gpu_training_time.png "GPU")

-## Getting started
+## ⚙️ Getting started

 ### Prerequisites